canonical/sphinx-docs-starter-pack/docs/how-to/upgrade-starter-pack.rst

 Additional changes
 ------------------
 Replace the `requirements.txt`.
-Just as with the configuration file, take note of any repo-specific requirements that are not available in the new file and add them, e.g., `sphinxext-rediraffe` if you use rediraffe to handle redirects.
+Just as with the configuration file, take note of any repository-specific requirements that are not available in the new file and add them, e.g., `sphinxext-rediraffe` if you use rediraffe to handle redirects.

 In the new versions of the starter pack, the requirements file is placed at the root of the `/docs` folder.